meeroslav/missing.manual/src/blog/duration-parser/index.md

 And then simply flatten/join the array using whitespace.
 Parsing time has an additional logic:

-- we return time segment only if at least one of hours, minutes or seconds is specified (and different than 0)
+- we return the time segment only if at least one of hours, minutes or seconds is specified (and different than 0)
 - we map every time subsection into two digits signature

 Here is the full parser function: